Discover the wonderful food of Lyon

 Lyon is at the heart of a region with a vineyard renowned well beyond the borders of France.
 A visit to Lyon guarantees a taste of the local gems whether at a restaurant table or during visits organized around the theme.

-Discover some of the greatest wines during oenological workshops: Brouilly, Chénas, Chiroubles, Morgon, Côte de Brouilly, Fleurie, Juliénas, Côte-Rôtie, Saint Joseph, etc.
+Discover some of the best corks in Lyon during oenological workshops: Brouilly, Chénas, Chiroubles, Morgon, Côte de Brouilly, Fleurie, Juliénas, Côte-Rôtie, Saint Joseph, etc.

 Exploring the fruits of a rich and refined wine territory, your visit to Lyon will be filled with the scent of some of the world's most prized vintages.